spencer-shadley/completed-class/23-project-3-week-1/1-tuesday/preclass-drill/drill.md

-# Preclass Drill - K-Way MergeSort
+# Preclass Drill - Sort and Search Part I

+## K-Way MergeSort

+- This is an example of augmenting `MergeSort` as well as practice with `LinkedList`s and `node`s

 - Solve [this problem](https://leetcode.com/problems/merge-k-sorted-lists/)